ggogel/seafile-containerized/README.md

 # Containerized Seafile Deployment
-A fully containerized deployment of Seafile for Docker and Docker Swarm.
+A fully containerized deployment of Seafile for Docker, Docker Swarm and Kubernetes.

 ## Table of Contents
 1. [Features](#features)